 If you want to optimize the loading speed of your WordPress website, you canuse the gtmetrix websiteto perform a speed analysis.

-- Reduce unnecessary WordPress Plugin usage; replace with code where possible (if the hosting performance is good, the impact is minimal.);
+- Reduce unnecessary WordPress plugin usage, replace with code where possible (if the host performance is good, the impact is minimal.);

 - Install a usable caching plugin;

-- Implement a CDN, or separate static and dynamic content, for example,using UPYun to accelerate your WordPress website
+- Use a CDN, or separate static and dynamic content, for example,using Upyun to accelerate WordPress websites

 /plugins/wp-rocket_bfH5uH.zip

-I compared your version; it has an extra wp-rocket\inc\page folder, which seems to be added by a certain website, so I'll stick with my own.
+I compared your version and found an extra 'wp-rocket\inc\page' folder, which seems to be added by a specific website, so I'll stick with my own.

 I change them frequently.
-In my opinion, the differences between these plugins aren't that significant; it's not like the difference between an airplane and a rocket.
+In my opinion, the differences between these plugins aren't huge; it's not like the difference between an airplane and a rocket.

 Time flies.
-It's been almost a year since I last visited the blog~
+It's been almost a year since I last visited blogs~

 The New Year is coming soon.

-How to change the time of the cracked version certificate?
+How to change the cracked version certificate time?

-What does certificate time refer to?
-Is it the SSL certificate, or the Plugin's expiration time?
+What does 'certificate time' refer to?
+The SSL certificate, or the plugin's expiration time?

-Just purchased, did not check image lazy loading, but it still loads bit by bit.
+Just purchased.
+I didn't check the image lazy loading option, but it still loads bit by bit.

-The new WordPress version seems to have image lazy loading enabled by default.
+It seems the new WordPress version has image lazy loading enabled by default.

 https://wp.x1g.la/wp-login.php?action=lostpasswordForgot password, 404.
 How do I reset my password?